xannik/gitTutorial/README.md

 Example of commands to to this procedure would be:

 git pull (updates your local branch)
-"drunk coding"
 git commit
 git push origin master